-TOP places great importance on the continuing development of professional knowledge and skills for our employees.
-We believe that the continued growth and success of business is built upon employee excellence and their ability to provide quality of services to students and corporate clients, and is also a key element on our objective to retain a team of quality and skilled core workforce.
+TOP places significant importance on the continuing development of professional knowledge and skills for our employees.
+We believe that the continued growth and success of business is built upon employee excellence and their ability to provide quality of services to students and corporate clients and is also a key element on our objective to retain a team of quality and skilled core workforce.

-TOP has established policies, through systematic training and professional development, to ensure that employees have the training required to fulfill the continuous professional training requirements of their respective profession.
+TOP has established the Training and Professional Development Policy, through systematic training and professional development, to ensure that employees have the training required to fulfil the continuous professional training requirements of their respective profession.
 All staff members are required to develop an annual Individual Development Plan that identifies areas of development that will lead to professional growth and improved instruction.